 Most of the surrounding area here in Indiana has stayed pretty much the same as you remember.
-DO you remember Bill’s old store?
-Well he retired but his son runs it now so nothing as changed there either.
-It’s still a great place to visit and shop.
+DO you remember Bill's old store?
+Well, he retired but his son runs it now so nothing has changed there either.
+It's still a great place to visit and shop.

 There isn't much else to tell you.
 Things don't change much around here.
 Is that good or bad?
 WHAT do you think?
 I know you always embraced change but things staying the same can be comforting.
 We'll see when you get home which is better for you after all those years out there.